Share via

 • When a later supply event is planned and added to the timeline, the system investigates posted decrease reminders one by one to the planned date of the supply.
 During this process, the reorder point level of the internal increase reminder might be reached or crossed.

-• If a new supply order is introduced, it checks whether it's entered before the current supply.
+• When a new supply order is introduced, it checks whether it was entered before the current supply.
 If it is, the new supply becomes current supply and the balancing procedure restarts.

 The following image shows this principle.